Indica (Megasthenes): Reconstruction

 Megasthenes' Indica can be reconstructed using the portions preserved by later writers as direct quotations or paraphrase.
 The parts that belonged to the original text can be identified from the later works based on similar content, vocabulary and phrasing, even when the content has not been explicitly attributed to Megasthenes.
 Felix Jacoby's Fragmente der griechischen Historiker contains 36 pages of content traced to Megasthenes.

-E. A. Schwanbeck traced several fragments to Megasthenes, and based on his collection, John Watson McCrindle published a reconstructed version of Indica in 1887.
+E. A. Schwanbeck identified several fragments attributed to Megasthenes and compiled them into a collection in Latin in 1846.
+Based on Schwanbeck's work, John Watson McCrindle published a reconstructed version of Indica in 1877.
 However, this reconstruction is not universally accepted.
 Schwanbeck and McCrindle attributed several fragments in the writings of the 1st century BCE writer Diodorus to Megasthenes.
 However, Diodorus does not mention Megasthenes even once, unlike Strabo, who explicitly mentions Megasthenes as one of his sources.
 There are several differences between the accounts of Megasthenes and Diodorus: for example, Diodorus describes India as 28,000 stadia (roughly 5,000 km, 3,000 miles) long from east to west; Megasthenes gives this number as 16,000 (3,000 km, 2,000 miles).
 Diodorus states that the Indus may be the world's largest river after the Nile; Megasthenes (as quoted by Arrian) states that the Ganges is much larger than the Nile.
 Historian R. C. Majumdar points out that the Fragments I and II attributed to Megasthenes in McCrindle's edition cannot originate from the same source, because Fragment I describes the Nile as larger than the Indus, while Fragment II describes the Indus as longer than the Nile and the Danube combined.

 Schwanbeck's Fragment XXVII includes four paragraphs from Strabo, and Schwanbeck attributes these entire paragraphs to Megasthenes.
 However, Strabo cites Megasthenes as his source only for three isolated statements in three different paragraphs.
 It is likely that Strabo sourced the rest of the text from sources other than Megasthenes: that's why he attributes only three statements specifically to Megasthenes.

 Another example is the earliest confirmed description of Gandaridae, which appears in the writings of Diodorus.
 McCrindle believed that Diodorus' source for this description was the now-lost book of Megasthenes.
 However, according to A. B. Bosworth (1996), Diodorus obtained this information from Hieronymus of Cardia: Diodorus described the Ganges as 30 stadia (6 km, 4 miles) wide; it is well-attested by other sources that Megasthenes described the median or minimum width of the Ganges as 100 stadia (20 km, 12 miles).